-With investment funds you will see a return by the value of the units you have purchased increasing.
+With our investment funds you will see a return by the value of the units you have purchased increasing.

 For example, the BlackRock Consensus Funds invest in a mixture of stocks and shares, as well as bonds.

-There is no guarantee of returns with investing, but it is likely that over the medium-long term you will see some return on a widely diversified investment fund.
+There is no guarantee of returns with investing, but it is likely that over the medium-long term you will see some return on a diversified investment fund.

 The returns from investing also compound, meaning you earn returns on the money you’ve earned as a return, so the growth can be exponential.

 We list the average annual return for each of the BlackRock funds and you can find this alongside past performance information before you decide to invest in any funds.
+Past performance is not a reliable guide to future returns.

 The average annual return is a percentage that shows the average increase in value of a fund over the last five years.